traefik-workshops/traefik-microsoft-workshop/module-1/readme.md

    </p>
    </div>

-## Publish demo app
+## Publish the demo app
-1. To publish <b>customer-app</b> as an example to the outside world, we need to apply an ingress definition that will instruct traefik to route the incoming request to the backend service.
+1. To publish <b>customer-app</b> as an example to the outside world, we must apply an ingress definition that will instruct Traefik to route the incoming request to the backend service.

     ```yaml
     ---